 Without the knowledge provided by research, you risk looking lazy and/or clueless – not characteristics sought by any employer.

 At the least, this research should enable you to provide an intelligent answer to the scary job interview question, “What do you know about us?”

 Professional organizations.
 Nearly every industry you can think of has a professional organization.
-Assocation websites usually have info on current trends, salary surveys, job listings, directories of accredited graduate/professional programs and more
+Association websites usually have info on current trends, salary surveys, job listings, directories of accredited graduate/professional programs, and more.

 Trade publications & journals.
 What do people in your ﬁeld read to stay current on industry trends and news?
 If you don’t know, do some research and ask the professionals you connect with what they read.